 Config

 Like any other CLI tool, ggshield relies on configuration files to manage settings.
-With ggshield there are three levels of configuration, loaded in this order:
+With ggshield, configuration are loaded in this order:

 If you want to build a configuration from an example, you can find a sample config file at https://github.com/GitGuardian/ggshield/blob/main/.gitguardian.example.yml.